Ruud Gullit Sagaf Yunus: Personal life

 Gullit's father idolized Dutch Ruud Gullit and even chose Ruud Gullit's name as a prayer so that later on, his son could be as same as the Dutch football legend.
 Gullit is also the only one in the family who pursue a career as a footballer.
 Gullit's two older brothers were named 'standard' by his father, Zulkifli and Muhammad Irfan.
-According to Gullit, At first his name was a burden, because it always attracted people's attention.
-But over time, Gullit realized that the name is a father's prayer also, every time he appeared on the football pitch.
+According to Gullit, his name was originally a burden, because it always attracted people's attention.
+However, over time, Gullit realized that the name is his father's prayer every time he appeared on the football pitch.

 Typical

 According to the coach of Subangkit, Ruud Gullit has a breaker role and could be an alternative when the defensive midfielder player, Ahmad Agung and Saddam Sudarma was absent.